-The company also contributed $1 million for restoration efforts to the Chaipattana Foundation, a Thailand-based nongovernmental organization.
+The company also contributed $1 million for restoration efforts to the Chaipattana Foundation, a Thailand-based NGO.
 Caltex retailers took part in a nationwide fundraising drive and added their donation of more than $200,000.
 In addition, Chevron provided $130,000 worth of flood relief supplies to the Ministry of Energy.

 Partnering with the Population and Community Development Association, Chevron supported a $5 million project from 2011 through 2014 that aimed to improve education, income generation, occupational development, environmental protection and public health.
 More than 80,000 people in 50 villages were helped.

-In 2015, we introduced Chevron Humankind, which offers a one-to-one company match to 16 eligible nonprofits in Thailand.
-In just six months, our employees contributed more than $31,000, an amount that was matched by the company.
+Chevron Humankind offers a one-to-one company match to 17 eligible nonprofits in Thailand.
+Since 2015, our employees have contributed more than $84,000, an amount that was matched by the company.